SEAME-pt/SEA-ME_Team6_2025-26/docs/guides/Kuksa_Documentation.md

   **Kuksa** is an open-source project that provides a standardized data layer for vehicles.
 It integrates several technologies such as **VSS** (Vehicle Signal Specification), **VISS** (Vehicle Information Service Specification), and **uProtocol** to ensure secure, real-time data exchange across devices.

-  Kuska also manages routes and stores the data produced by devices such as sensors and provides a platform for efficiently transferring this data between devices, storage and applications.
+  Kuska also manages routes and stores the data produced by devices such as sensors and provides a platform for efficiently transferring this data between devices, storage, and applications.

   **Kuksa** enables applications to read and write vehicle signals in a *standardized**, **secure**, and **hardware independent** way.